 These are my favorite must-have experiences and the best things to do in California, as someone who has spent 80% of her life living in three different regions of the Golden State.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

-Let’s start with the most popular things to do in California that both tourists and locals love alike.
-There are the California sights and experiences you absolutely can’t miss in the state.
+If you’re wondering what to do in California, these are the top California sights and experiences you absolutely can’t miss in the state.